GuoPingPan/Pattern_Recognition_Xidian/README.md

 conda create --name name_as_you_like python=3.7
 source activate name_as_you_like
 ```
-### Install requirments
+### Install requirements
-You can install requirments recurrently, or just do:
+You can install requirements recurrently, or just do:
 ```
 pip install -r requirements.txt
 ```